-The enhanced Bangsamoro Regional Action Plan on Women, Peace, and Security (RAPWPS) highlighted the imperative for women in all their diverse and intersecting identities to address unique peace and security challenges.
-In response to the localization challenges identified in the Sunset Review of the NAPWPS 2017-2022, the PCW's Technical Services and Regional Coordination Division (TSRCD) convened a gathering of various Regional Gender and Development Committee (RGADC) representatives.
+The enhanced Bangsamoro RAPWPS highlighted the imperative for women in all their diverse and intersecting identities to address unique peace and security challenges.
+In response to the localization challenges identified in the Sunset Review of the NAPWPS 2017-2022, the PCW's Technical Services and Regional Coordination Division (TSRCD) convened a gathering of various RGADC representatives.
 This consultation aimed to orient the RGADC representatives on the NAPWPS, presenting the Sunset Review results, while fostering their appreciation of their pivotal role in its localization.
 The outcome was a locally informed, comprehensive perspective on the peace and security landscape, contributing significantly to the development of the NAPWPS 2023-2033.